Katsue Miwa

-Katsue Miwa (三輪 勝恵, Miwa Katsue) was a Japanese voice actress from Osaka affiliated with the studio Aoni Production.
-She began her career in 1960 and had starred in a number of voice-over roles for various anime, video games, films, and television commercials.
+Katsue Uchiyama (内山 かつゑ, Uchiyama Katsue), known professionally as Katsue Miwa (三輪 勝恵, Miwa Katsue) was a Japanese voice actress, actress, and narrator from Osaka affiliated with Aoni Production.
+She began her career in 1960 and starred in a number of voice-over roles for various anime, video games, films, and television commercials, most famously voicing the titular character of the Perman franchise from 1967 to 2024.